ijl/orjson/README.md

 breaking changes.
 There is a significant performance benefit to using nightly.

-orjson is tested for amd64, aarch64, and i686 on Linux and cross-compiles for arm7, ppc64le, and s390x.
+orjson is tested on native hardware for amd64, aarch64, and i686 on Linux and for arm7, ppc64le, and s390x is cross-compiled and may be tested via emulation.
 It is tested for either aarch64 or amd64 on macOS and cross-compiles for the other, depending on version.
 For Windows it is tested on amd64 and i686.